Cloud-Architekt/cloud-architekt.github.io/_posts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ### Default value:
 All users are able to proceed app registration and consent user permission.
-This was already a topic of my recent blog post: [Detection and Mitigation of Illicit Consent Grant Attacks in Azure AD](https://www.cloud-architekt.net/detection-and-mitigation-consent-grant-attacks-azuread/)
+This was already [a topic of my recent blog post](https://www.cloud-architekt.net/detection-and-mitigation-consent-grant-attacks-azuread/) and you should take care of the security risk.

-Be aware of the security risk of keeping these default options enabled.
+Be aware of security impact if you keeping these default options enabled.

 ### My recommendation:
 * Turn off app registration and user consent